Skip to main content

 Parenting

 The daily grind of slapping together two slices of bread with a nondescript filling can get old pretty fast.
-We may start back to school with the best of intentions, but packing school lunches can rapidly become a thankless morning ritual.
+We may start back to school with the best of intentions, but packing your kid's lunch box can rapidly become a thankless morning ritual.

 If your kid comes home from school with barely a bite taken out of their sandwich, it may be a clue that it’s time to mix things up.
-We searched far and wide for inspiring school lunch ideas to keep things exciting after the luster of back-to-school has worn off.
+We searched far and wide for inspiring school lunch ideas to keep things exciting after the luster of back-to-school wears off.

 What to pack for school lunch